gephi/gephi-plugins/README.md

 Updating a Gephi plugin has the same process as submitting it for the first time.
 Don't forget to merge from upstream's master branch.

 ## IDE Support

+Although any IDE/Editor can be used, [Netbeans IDE](https://netbeans.org/) is recommended as Gephi itself is based on [Netbeans Platform](https://netbeans.org/features/platform/index.html).

 ### Netbeans IDE